-tox will inject the following environment variables that you can use to test that your command is running within tox:
+tox will inject the following environment variables that you can use to test that your command is running within tox: New in version 3.4.

-- TOX_WORK_DIR env var is set to the tox work directory - TOX_ENV_NAME is set to the current running tox environment name - TOX_ENV_DIR is set to the current tox environments working dir. - TOX_PACKAGE the packaging phases outcome path (useful to inspect and make assertion of the built package itself). - TOX PARALLEL ENV is set to the current running tox environment name, only when running in parallel mode.
+- TOX_WORK_DIR env var is set to the tox work directory - TOX_ENV_NAME is set to the current running tox environment name - TOX_ENV_DIR is set to the current tox environments working dir. - TOX_PACKAGE the packaging phases outcome path (useful to inspect and make assertion of the built package itself). - TOX_PARALLEL_ENV is set to the current running tox environment name, only when running in parallel mode.